cifanip/portfolio/cases/05_persistent_homology/index.md

 ---
-title: Risk Neutral Probability Measure
+title: Persistent Homology
 layout: default
 ---

-# Risk-Neutral Probability Measure

-This page presents a condensed and focused extract of the lecture notes Stochastic Calculus, Financial Derivatives and PDE's [^1], from prof. S. Calogero.
-It connects the fundamental concepts of option pricing and probability theory.
-A brief demonstration of how to compute the risk-neutral probability measure from data is provided.
+# Persistent Homology

+Persistent Homology is concerned with the studies of the shape of data by tracking how topological features appear and disappear across multiple scales.
+It finds applications in a wide range of fields, including data analysis, machine learning, image processing, computational biology and finance, where it helps uncover structural patterns in complex datasets.
+These notes present a condensed and focused extract of the lecture notes Introduction to Persistent Homology [^1].
+After introducing the fundamental concepts, a numerical example is presented to illustrate their application.

 ## 1. Theory

+[^1]: Virk, Ž., 2022.
+Introduction to Persistent Homology.
+Založba UL FRI.